 Being abundantly available, let’s not take apples for granted.
 They happen to cover all the essentials for good health and living.
 The skin of apples is crammed with antioxidants.
 Apples also contain high fiber that helps in proper digestion, and works perfectly as a refreshing light snack.

-The delicious taste of peaches can supplement an energizing blitzed summer drink.
+Peaches taste delicious!
+And it’s great for people with diabetes.
 Whether you’re looking for vitamins A and C, or are trying to fix your fiber intake, peaches are what you should consider (4).

 Blueberries are like little shots of antioxidants and anti-inflammatory components (7).
-They encourage a healthy diet among individuals with diabetes.
-They have a low glycemic index value, which is one more reason diabetics should have these fruits.
+They are low in glycemic index which is why you should have this fruit.

 Mangoes contain vitamins and minerals, and they provide lot of energy.
 People would usually shy away from eating mangoes, because of their high carbohydrate content.
-But, if taken in the right amount, they can be helpful for diabetics.
+But, if taken in the right amount, they can be helpful.

-Bananas too are an excellent source of energy.
-They have a reasonable amount of calories.
-But, in addition to this, they also have a very high percentage of potassium and other vitamins.
-Once again, when consuming this fruit, portion control will be the key to controlling sugar levels, because bananas are high in carbohydrates.
+Bananas are an excellent source of potassium.
+In addition to that, they also have a very high percentage of vitamins.
+Consume this fruit in limited amounts to controlling sugar levels as bananas are high in carbohydrates.

 Raspberries are high in fiber, which is good for diabetics (8).
-They also bank on their features of being antioxidants and vitamin providers.
+They also rich in antioxidants and vitamins.

 Though high in calories, avocados can be helpful for diabetics (9).
 They present themselves as exceptional forms of fatty acids and vitamin C. The fatty acids in avocados can bring down glycemic levels in the body.

 Pomegranates are wonderful sources of iron.
 They provide various other minerals and nutritional substances for the benefit of our living.
-In case you are diabetic, pomegranate juice works wonders in keeping blood sugar levels under control (10).
+Pomegranate juice works wonders in keeping blood sugar levels under control (10).

 Plums are no exception to the rule of portion control.
-Sugar levels can rise considerably when we look at the excessive consumption of fruits like plums.
+Sugar levels can rise considerably if you consume too many plums.
 But they can also prove to be good for health.
 Plums are high in sugar, so they can be used to sweeten fruit salads, smoothies, and so on.

 So, when you have diabetes, it doesn’t necessarily mean everything sweet is bad and should be rejected.
 A little consideration is required before selecting one’s meals when they live with diabetes.
-The world of food is still open to all diabetics.
-It just takes a whole lot more time to understand what proportion of meals one should settle for.
+The world of food is still open to you.
+Just take a little time to understand what proportion of meals to settle for.

 Maintaining a healthy diet is easy when it comes to natural ingredients.
 All it takes is a conscious decision in the correct direction.
 Diabetes will limit our lives only if we let it.